Governor-General of Solomon Islands: Dismissal

-The governor-general may be dismissed by the monarch, after an address from Parliament supported by at least two-thirds majority of the National Parliament.
+The governor-general may be dismissed by the monarch for "for misbehaviour or for such other cause as may be prescribed by Parliament", after an address from Parliament supported by at least two-thirds majority of all members of parliament.

 If the office of governor-general becomes vacant, due to death or dismissal, the speaker of the National Parliament of Solomon Islands becomes acting governor-general until a new appointment is made.
-If the office of Speaker is vacant or unable to perform those functions, then the vice-regal duties are carried out by the by the Chief Justice.
+If the office of Speaker is vacant or unable to perform those functions, then the vice-regal duties are carried out by the Chief Justice.

 Functions

 Solomon Islands shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
-As the sovereign works and resides predominantly outside of Solomon Islands' borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
+As the sovereign works and resides outside of Solomon Islands' borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
 As such, the governor-general carries out his or her functions in the government of Solomon Islands on behalf and in the name of the Sovereign.

 The governor-general's powers and roles are derive from the Constitution of Solomon Islands Part IV Sections 27, 28 & 29, and set out certain provisions relating to the governor-general.

 Constitutional role

-The governor-general is responsible for dissolving parliament and issues writs for new elections.
-After an election, the governor-general formally requests the leader of the political party which gains the support of a majority in parliament to form a government.
-The governor-general commissions the prime minister and appoints other ministers after the election.
+The governor-general is responsible for early dissolutions of parliament, which may occur upon the resolution of an absolute majority of members of parliament.
+Parliamentary terms otherwise run for four years.
+The governor-general is responsible for appointing the date of the general election, which must occur within four months of the dissolution of parliament.
+After an election, the governor-general convenes a meeting of parliament to elect the prime minister in accordance with section 33 of the constitution.
+Once a prime minister is elected, the governor-general appoints the other ministers on the prime minister's advice.

 The prime minister keeps the governor-general fully informed concerning the general conduct of the government of Solomon Islands and furnishes the governor-general with such information as the governor-general may request with respect to any particular matter relating to the government of Solomon Islands.

 The governor-general, on the Sovereign's behalf, gives royal assent to laws passed by the National Parliament of Solomon Islands.

 The governor-general acts on the advice of the Cabinet, to issue regulations, proclamations under existing laws, to appoint state judges, ambassadors and high commissioners to overseas countries, and other senior government officials.

 The governor-general is also responsible for issuing Royal Commissions of Inquiry, and other matters, as required by particular legislation; and authorises many other executive decisions by ministers such as approving treaties with foreign governments.

-The governor-general may, in certain circumstances, exercise without – or contrary to – ministerial advice.
-These are known as the reserve powers, and include: